Skip to Content

 Interestingly, Marie (our amazing voice over artist behind these lessons) made two audio clips for this next example sentence.

-In the first clip she uses the more common form of tout de suite, pronouncing the T on tout and not pronouncning the de.
+In the first clip she uses the more common form of tout de suite, pronouncing the T on tout and not pronouncing the de.
 In the second clip, she skips the T on tout and pronounces the the de.
 Play both and compare!

-Rends-moi le jouet tout de suite!
+Rends-moi le jouet tout de suite !

 Give me back the toy immediately!